-messaging with providers.
+Thirty-eight percent of those ages 50-plus would prefer to communicate with healthcare providers via text message, post pandemic.
 Overall, the majority of patients enjoy text messages due to the convenience, specifically due to it being seen as an easier communication method that allows for quick/immediate viewing and prompt responses.

-Easier

-"Easier to keep track of than email."
+44 Easier "Easier to keep track of than email."
 "Easy to communicate and express what you want."
+87% said convenience was the reason they prefer text messaging with providers.

 Quick/Fast

 "I can check the message immediately."

 "I can ask questions and typically receive a prompt response."

 Convenient

 "Allows communication & confirmation of appts easier than calling and being put on hold."
 "I can reply at my convenience."